Estimated reading time: 13 minutes

 Given the relaxed laws in Bahrain, you can find Catholic and religious schools.
 Curriculums range from the British curriculum and International Baccalaureate to the French curriculum, so schools cater to expat children of all nationalities.

-Bear in mind that waiting lists can be lengthy and fees high, so it’s best to register as early as you can.
+Remember that waiting lists can be lengthy and fees high, so it’s best to register as early as possible.

 Average private school fees start at 1,300 BHD up to 1,700 BHD a term (£2,497 – £3,265) – with costs increasing with the child’s age and the school’s popularity.

 While Bahrain is relatively liberal compared to its neighbours, it’s still very conservative for expats familiar with Western lifestyles.